-1. Space activities and sustainable development on Earth
+Space activities and sustainable development on Earth

-- 9. Space technologies can play a special role in economic development, social development and environmental protection, the three pillars of sustainable development.
+16. Space technologies can play a key role in economic development, social development and environmental protection, the three pillars of sustainable development.
 They offer valuable tools for supporting sustainable development, the benefits of which are to be leveraged for all humankind.
-At the same time the possible harmful impacts of space activities themselves on the Earth's space environment also need to be addressed to safeguard the long-term sustainability of outer space activities. - 10.
-Space-based applications such as Earth observation, global navigation satellite systems, and telecommunications provide objective data and information, which may improve our understanding of trends, assist with the evaluation of needs, and contribute to better-informed decision-making.
-In a world experiencing severe and frequent disasters, space technologies can gather information for systems and models that can predict disasters and trigger early warnings.
-Space technologies can also provide critical support to disaster relief and recovery activities. - 11.
-As the exploration and use of outer space is to be carried out for the benefit and in the interest of all countries, it is crucial that international cooperation should address equitable access to outer space for purposes of human development.
-International cooperation may take many forms, including the sharing of data, capacity-building activities in technical and legal fields, and support for countries wishing to establish their own national capacities for outer space activities. - 12.
-Space activities themselves should have minimal negative impact on the Earth or on the space environment.
-The promotion and development of technologies that minimize the environmental impact of launching space assets and maximize the use of renewable resources and the reusability or repurposing of existing space assets can support these efforts. - 13.
-Institutional and public awareness of space activities, space applications, and the benefits they bring to sustainable development should be promoted, and in doing so special attention should be paid to the needs of young people and future generations.
+Space-based applications such as Earth observation, global navigation satellite systems, and telecommunications provide objective data and information, which may improve the understanding of trends, assist with the evaluation of needs, and contribute to better-informed decision-making.

+17. As the exploration and use of outer space is to be carried out for the benefit and in the interest of all countries, it is crucial that international cooperation should address equitable access to outer space for purposes of human development.
+International cooperation may take many forms, including the sharing of data, capacity-building activities in technical and legal fields, and support for countries wishing to establish their own national capacities for outer space activities.

+18. Space activities themselves should also have minimal negative impact on the Earth or the space environment.
+The promotion and development of technologies that minimize the environmental impact of launching space assets and maximize the use of renewable resources and the reusability or repurposing of existing space assets can support these efforts.

+19. Institutional and public awareness of space activities, space applications, and the benefits they bring to sustainable development should be promoted, with special attention being paid to the needs of young people and future generations.
 Information-sharing and education offer the best opportunities for raising the profile of sustainable space utilization in support of sustainable development on Earth.

-2. Spectrum protection

-- 14. Radio frequency communications play a key role in space activities.
-Radio waves not only convey commands to satellites, but also allow satellites to transmit data back to Earth and to provide services that are critical to the normal functioning of the modern information society.
-Radio-frequency interference can interrupt or impede the performance of satellites and result in the loss of data or disruption of services. - 15.
-In addition, a number of space-based systems for Earth observation rely on certain regions of the electromagnetic spectrum and are susceptible to interference from artificial sources of electromagnetic radiation. - 16.
-As the radio-frequency spectrum is a finite resource which crosses national boundaries, international coordination and cooperation is needed to ensure that this resource is used in a rational and equitable manner, in accordance with the Radio Regulations and Recommendations of the International Telecommunication Union. - 17.
-Even with existing international mechanisms for cooperation, further work is needed to ensure that countries or groups of countries have equitable access to radio frequencies, to ensure that space activities are conducted in such a way as to prevent harmful interference with the space activities of other States and intergovernmental organizations, and to improve measures for prompt resolution when cases of harmful radio frequency interference do occur.

-B. The Earth's orbital environment
+B. Safety of space operations